google18/clang-tools-extra/docs/clang-tidy/checks/abseil-anonymous-enclosed-aliases.rst

 abseil-anonymous-enclosed-aliases
 =================================

-Flag uses of using declarations outside an anonymous namespace when there exists one.
+Finds using declarations outside of anonymous namespaces, and suggests those declarations be moved to that namespace.

 Example:
 .. code-block:: c++